This site celebrates the life and work of sculptor

 Louisa Jane Gresham died in 1876; she is, we believe, buried in Brooklands Cemetery.
 By the 1881 census the family was comfortably established at Oak Bank, 656 Chester Road, Old Trafford, with James's daughter Adah, his son Harry (now a draughtsman with the firm) and Samuel, and his mother Elizabeth Reynolds, now widowed for the second time, attended by a housemaid and a cook.
 James was not present that day: perhaps he was in London.
 In 1887, this domestic bliss was somewhat disrupted by James's surprise announcement that at the age of 50 he had married, in London, Helen Amelia Myers, an 'attractive mature woman ... very different from his first wife.'
 Not only that, they had a baby daughter, named Millicent.
 A second household developed at Radnor House, 1 Bolton Gardens, South Kensington, London: the 1901 census records James, Helen, Millicent and four servants.
 (His friend William Frith notoriously had two households in the same area of London.)
 Millicent later married Walter Jones of Anglesey.

-In his new mansion, Gresham indulged his lifelong passion for art: for years he had been collecting paintings, taking care to patronise living artists, especially his friend W.P.
+For years Gresham had been collecting paintings, taking care to patronise living artists, especially his friend W.P.
 Frith, from whom he bought nearly 50 works, including in 1894 a commissioned replica of the famous large work 'Derby Day' which is now in Manchester Art Gallery.
 (See the left-hand column for more about his collection.)
-In 1887, he served on the committee organising the Royal Jubilee Exhibition, which took place on the same ground in Old Trafford as the 1857 one which first drew him to Manchester.

 Gresham's philanthropy also included a contribution to the building of a new School of Science and Art in his home town of Newark, opened in 1900.